Poale Zion: Palestine

-In Palestine, the major leaders of Poale Zion since their immigration in 1906 and 1907 had been David Ben-Gurion, who joined a local Poalei Tziyon group in 1904 whilst living in Warsaw, and Yitzhak Ben-Zvi, a close friend of Borochov's and early member of the Poltava group.
+In Palestine, the major leaders of Poale Zion since their immigration in 1906 and 1907 had been David Ben-Gurion, who joined a local Poalei Tziyon group in 1904 whilst living in Warsaw, and Yitzhak Ben-Zvi, a close friend of Borochov and an early member of the Poltava group.
 After the split the two Benim ("the Bens") continued to control and direct Poale Zion Right in Palestine.

 The party in Palestine split into right and left wings at its February 1919 conference.
 In October 1919, a faction of the Left Poale Zion founded Mifleget Poalim Sozialistiim (Socialist Workers Party) which became the Jewish Communist Party in 1921, split in 1922 over the Zionist issues, with one faction taking the name Palestine Communist Party and the more anti-Zionist faction becoming the Communist Party of Palestine.
 The former retained its links to Poale Zion Left.
 These two factions reunited as the Palestine Communist Party in 1923 and become an official section of the Communist International.
 Another faction of Poale Zion Left, aligned with the kibbutz movement Hashomer Hatzair, founded in Europe in 1919, became the Mapam party.
 Poale Zion Right, under Ben Gurion's leadership, formed Ahdut HaAvoda in March 1919.
-In January 1930 it merged with another party to become Mapai, predecessor of the modern Israeli Labor Party.
+In January 1930 it merged with another party to become Mapai, predecessor of the modern Democrats.

+The Poale Zion Left continued as a separate party and ran in the 1931 Assembly of Representatives election, led by 1931 Assembly of Representatives election and electing one member to the assembly.
+In the 1944 Assembly of Representatives election it ran as part of the Left Bloc with the Hashomer Hatzair Workers Party on a joint slate that elected 21 representatives.

+In 1946 the Poale Zion Left merged with the Ahdut HaAvoda Movement to form the Ahdut HaAvoda Poale Zion Movement (התנועה לאחדות העבודה פועלי ציון, HaTnu'a LeAhdut HaAvoda Poale Zion).
+Two years later the party merged with the Hashomer Hatzair Workers Party to form Mapam.
+Most senior Haganah commanders were Mapam members, including the head of the National Command Israel Galili who was one of Mapam's leaders.
+The Palmach was also dominated by Mapam with its commanding officer, Yigal Allon, and five brigade commanders being members.
+With the creation of Israel's national army this led to conflict with Ben Gurion.
+In 1953, after a series of confrontations, two of the four Area Command commanders and six of the twelve brigade commanders resigned.
+Those members of Mapam who remained, Yitzhak Rabin, Haim Bar-Lev and David Elazar, had to endure several years in staff or training post before resuming their careers.